Sinaptik-AI/pandas-ai/extensions/llms/openai/README.md

-# OpenAI Extension for PandasAI
+# OpenAI Extension for PandaAI

-This extension integrates OpenAI with PandasAI, providing OpenAI LLMs support.
+This extension integrates OpenAI with PandaAI, providing OpenAI LLMs support.

 ## Installation